aadali/nanofq/README.md

   -L, --max_len <max_len>              Min read length [default: 4294967295]
   -q, --min_qual <min_qual>            Min read qual [default: 1.0]
   -Q, --max_qual <max_qual>            Max read qual, but in most cases, you do not need to specify this value [default: 50.0]
+  -d, --use_dorado_quality             use dorado q-score calculation, this means the leading 60 bases will be trimmed if the read length is longer than 60 when calculate the read Q-value
-      --gc                             Whether gc content is used to filter read [default: false] -g, --min_gc <min_gc>                Min gc content if --gc is set true [default: 0.0] -G, --max_gc <max_gc>                Max gc content if --gc is set true [default: 1.0] -t, --thread <thread>                How many threads will be used [default: 1] --retain_failed <retain_failed>  Whether store the failed fastq, if set, this value should be the path of failed fastq. this file will be truncated if it exists
+      --gc                             Whether gc content is used to filter read [default: false] -g, --min_gc <min_gc>                Min gc content if --gc is set true [default: 0.0] -G, --max_gc <max_gc>                Max gc content if --gc is set true [default: 1.0] -t, --thread <thread>                How many threads will be used [default: 1] --max_bases <max_bases>          After the initial filtering based on length and quality values, just keep the best reads based on their quality values those total base count is greater than or equal to this value.
+If the total bases count is less than this value, then this parameter is useless.
+      --retain_failed <retain_failed>  Whether store the failed fastq, if set, this value should be the path of failed fastq. this file will be truncated if it exists
+  -h, --help                           Print help
 ```

 ### trim